talolard/anki-geography-maps/README.md

 # Generate a map for Israel with custom output path and resolution
 python draw_map.py Israel -o israel_map.png --dpi 300

-# Generate a map for Mexico
+# Generate a map for Brazil with the target country taking up 60% of the image
-python draw_map.py Mexico
+python draw_map.py Brazil --target-percentage 0.6
 ```

 ### Find Neighbors Tool